What Is 3 Of 36

 What is 3 of 36?
 Understanding Fractions, Ratios, and Percentages

-This article delves into the seemingly simple question, "What is 3 of 36?"
+This article walks through the seemingly simple question, "What is 3 of 36?"
 We'll explore this query beyond a straightforward calculation, examining the underlying mathematical concepts involved and demonstrating how to express this relationship in various forms, including fractions, ratios, and percentages.
 Understanding these different representations is crucial for interpreting data, solving problems, and building a strong foundation in mathematics.

 Introduction: Exploring the Relationship Between 3 and 36

 At first glance, "3 of 36" might seem like a simple subtraction problem.
-However, the phrasing suggests a relationship of parts to a whole, which leads us into the world of fractions, ratios, and percentages.
+Even so, the phrasing suggests a relationship of parts to a whole, which leads us into the world of fractions, ratios, and percentages.
 To fully understand what "3 of 36" represents, we need to clarify what the question is asking.
-Is it asking for the fractional part, the ratio, or the percentage that 3 represents within the whole number 36?
+Still, is it asking for the fractional part, the ratio, or the percentage that 3 represents within the whole number 36?
 The answer requires unpacking these mathematical concepts.

 1. Understanding Fractions: Representing Parts of a Whole